 - Put your logo and branding on your images

-Pinterest for Amazon Sellers: Join the Pinformative Group:
+Pinterest for Amazon Sellers: Join the Pinning Bees Group:

-Pinformative is a free Pinterest educational Facebook group run by high level Pinterest Strategists – here you will learn actionable tips, strategies,and insider secrets to harnessing the power of the Pinterest mindset for your online business or blog.
-The founders of Pinformative Group tap into Pinterest’s marketing potential and apply real time fully tested techniques to maximize your Amazon sales, brand awareness, and ROI by driving free evergreen traffic to your listing.
-They are drawn to Pinterest’s entrepreneurial space because they want to help Amazon sellers succeed by fast tracking their Pinterest marketing and to get their freedom of time back!
+The Pinning Bees is a free Pinterest educational Facebook group run by Marie O’Shea and Klaidas Siuipy – here you will learn actionable tips, strategies,and insider secrets to harnessing the power of the Pinterest mindset for your online business or blog.
+Marie taps into Pinterest’s marketing potential and applies real time fully tested techniques to maximize your Amazon sales, brand awareness, and ROI by driving free evergreen traffic to your Amazon listing.
+Marie is drawn to Pinterest’s entrepreneurial space because she wants to help Amazon sellers succeed by fast tracking their Pinterest marketing to scale their brands!

-Founder, Matt is currently running a Pinterest marketing case study of his 7 figure brands.
-He shares regular updates delivering ongoing real time results through data-driven strategies, hypervigilant testing of various Pins on Pinterest’s algorithm, plus delivering brand-centric SEO content development.
+Founder, Marie is currently running several Pinterest marketing case studies of her clients brands (with their approval) She shares regular updates delivering ongoing real time results through data-driven strategies, hypervigilant testing of various Pins on Pinterest’s algorithm, plus delivering brand-centric SEO content development.

 “We’re here to help Pinterest marketers succeed, from their first Pinterest Pin to measuring results.
 We teach inside secrets on how to make Pins go viral, and how to reach shoppers at critical moments throughout the decision-making process.
-At Pinformative, we provide valuable group resources, and have an expert panelist board to support members every step of the way.”
+At The Pinning Bees, we provide valuable group resources, and have an expert panelist board to support members every step of the way.”

 Your Sales Funnel